The miracle of seeds! Every seed contains all the food and energy it needs to burst out of its shell and start growing.

 - As seedlings mature they will gradually use more water.
 Always wait until tray is dry to touch before rewatering however.

 - Avoid harsh, dry heat when warming seeds for germination.
 Top of a refrigerator or few inches above a radiator simply aren't the best spots.
-Kitchen counters are better - or - for the best results everytime - invest in a heat mat.
+Kitchen counters are better - or - for the best results everytime - invest in a heat mat!